School of Policing & Law Enforcement

 - Efficiently manage the collection, organisation and analysis of relevant information.

-- Analyse theory and practical problems to contribute to the existing body of knowledge related to a specific aspect of policing management.
+- Analyse theory and practical problems to contribute to the existing body of knowledge related to a specific aspect of management.

 - Conduct further academic research independently to contribute to local research output.